Travel Disclaimer Statement

 If you are out late at night, let someone know when you expect to return.

 If you are alone, do not get on an elevator if there is a suspicious-looking person inside.

 Read the fire safety instructions in your hotel room.
 Know how to report a fire, and be sure you know where the nearest fire exits and alternate exits are located.
 (Count the doors between your room and the nearest exit; this could be a lifesaver if you have to crawl through a smoke-filled corridor.)

 Know the identity of any visitors before opening the door of your hotel room.
 Don't invite strangers to your hotel room, or to remote locations.

-While in a foreign country, a citizen is subject to that country's laws and regulations, which sometimes differ significantly from those in the United States and may not afford the protections available to the individual under U.S. law.
+While in a foreign country, a citizen is subject to that country's laws and regulations, which sometimes differ significantly from those in the United States, and may not afford the protections available to the individual under U.S. law.
 Penalties for breaking the law can be more severe than in other countries for similar offenses.
 Persons violating the law, even unknowingly, may be expelled, fined, arrested, or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs may be strict, and convicted offenders can expect jail sentences and fines.
-If arrested abroad, a citizen must go through the foreign legal process of being charged or indicted, prosecuted, possibly convicted and sentenced, as well as any appeals process.
+Penalties for possession, use, or trafficking of illegal drugs may be strict, and convicted offenders can expect jail sentences and fines.
+If arrested abroad, a citizen must go through the foreign legal process of being charged or indicted, prosecuted, possibly convicted, and sentenced, as well as any appeals process.
 Within this framework, U.S. consular officers provide a wide variety of services to U.S. citizens arrested abroad and their families.

 Consular Services: Consular officers abroad provide a wide variety of services to U.S. citizens incarcerated abroad.
 Specific services vary depending on local laws and regulations, the level of local services available in the country in question, and the circumstances of the individual prisoner.
 The frequency of U.S. consular visits to citizens arrested abroad may likewise vary, depending upon circumstances.